gregfoletta/Introduction-to-Statistical-Learning/Chapter_3/lab.md

 boston <- as.tibble(Boston)
 ```

-Calculate the linear regression of lstat (lower status of population) on to medv (median value of owner-occupied homes) and tidy it using broom:
+Calculate the linear regression of lstat (lower status of population) on to medv (median value of owner-occupied homes).

 ```r